JuliaClimate/ClimateTools.jl/docs/src/installation.md

 # Installation

+ClimateTools.jl requires some python packages for mapping purpose. it is currently using Basemap under the hood.
+To ensure that ClimateTools works properly, it is recommended to use a Python distribution that can properly load the required python packages and build `PyCall` with the same python distribution.

 ## Approach no. 1 Use main system python distribution

-ClimateTools need some Python dependencies for mapping purpose.
-To ensure that ClimateTools works properly, it is recommended to use a Python distribution that can properly load the following python modules and build `PyCall` with the same python distribution.
+The first approach is to use the system python distribution and ensure that you can import the following packages.

 **1.1 Python dependencies**